 With no visibility and thick black smoke pouring out of the entrance/exit points of the garage, it is imperative to gather information on the location and extent of the fire from fleeing civilians, security officers, building maintenance crews, or activated fire protection systems if possible.

 It's important that company officers fire preplan parking garages in their response area, especially underground parking areas.
 Know how to access them from inside the building and outside, positioning the engine close to the vehicle entrance point to see if it's possible to stretch in from the apparatus.
 Also look for any exhaust fans and mechanical rooms/pump rooms locations.

-It's 2pm on a Thursday and you're the acting Lieutenant dispatched as a single Engine company to a reported 'vehicle' fire with no additional information.
-Upon arrival you have two vehicles fully involved and heavy black smoke coming from the third floor of a fully occupied six story parking garage with no standpipe.
+SCENARIO: It's 2pm on a Thursday, and you're the acting Lieutenant dispatched as a single engine company to a reported 'vehicle' on fire with no additional information.
+Upon arrival you have two vehicles fully involved and heavy black smoke coming from the third floor of a fully vehicle-occupied six story parking garage with no standpipe.
 Are your crew members prepared to QUICKLY place a line in service?

 *Do you go to a portable standpipe operation?

 *Do you stretch a line up a ladder and over the wall?